Kelias-42/N-puzzle/README.md

 # N-puzzle
-N-puzzle solver using A* with a visualizerof the generated solution.
+N-puzzle solver using A* with a visualizer of the generated solution.
 This solver works for any puzzle size although 4-puzzles and up can take a lot of time to be completed.

 # Required packages